sufiansuni/sufiansuni/README.md

 Here are some ideas to get you started: -->

+I'm Sufian.
+Junior Developer.
+Mostly self-taught for a little over a year now.

+> Fav Quote: "Baby Steps to Giant Strides"

-- 🔭 I’m currently working on: Personal Portfolio, Getting Hired
+- 🔭 I’m currently working on: Personal Portfolio
-- 🌱 I’m currently learning: React, Python
+- 🌱 I’m currently learning: React, Python, Cloud Computing
 - 👯 I’m looking to collaborate on: Web Projects
-- 🤔 I’m looking for help with: Personal Portfolio, Getting Hired
+- 🤔 I’m looking for help with: Personal Portfolio, Developer Roadmap
 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: https://www.linkedin.com/in/sufian-suni/ OR sufiansuni@gmail.com
 <!-- - 😄 Pronouns: ... -->